jackcase04/jackcase04/README.md

 ## About Me

 - Computer Science Major with Computer Engineering minor at Missouri University of Science and Technology (Class of 2027)
-- Part-time Software Engineer @ BWT Automation
+- Software Engineer at BWT Automation

 ## What I'm Working On